supplier onboarding

 Many companies default to using email, and it makes sense: it’s easy to use, allows attachments, and can be accessed anywhere.
 However, it's not the best option, as users can't appropriately organize the documentation and other data, and it may be complicated to quickly find the needed information later.
 The same problem also applies to instant messaging platforms like Slack or Microsoft Teams.
 They are convenient for straight-to-the-point communication but are not meant to structure and store documentation.

-Instead, we recommend using specialized tools, such as procurement software with a supplier portal like Precoro.
+Instead, we recommend using specialized tools, such as procurement software with a supplier module and a supplier portal like Precoro.
 On such a platform, suppliers can fill in their own business details and attach the necessary documents, which will be stored and easily accessed in the system.
-One more benefit is that a procurement tool lets companies onboard suppliers through the platform, through which they can also conduct further communication.
+One more benefit is that the supplier relationship management software lets companies onboard suppliers through the platform, through which they can also conduct further communication.
 When it’s time to create and approve POs, requests for proposals, receipts, invoices, and other relevant documents, all of this can be done directly in the system.

 When choosing purchasing software, companies should make sure there is a supplier module with specific features like supplier registration and supplier approval.
 Ideally, the tool should enable users to: